Thursday, July 25, 2024

 I'm decidedly not the game's target audience - I'm too old, too male, too indifferent to tarot, and too focused on getting a decent score.
 Sayonara is cool with that, but it feels a bit like being welcomed by an extrovert to attend a party that's admittedly awesome, but not really for you, an introvert.
 I don't mean that to be a mark against the game - Sayonara does a fantastic job of making that party tons of fun - I mean to say that even if you aren't the target audience, you're still going to have a good time.

-Sayonara was developed by Simogo (a little Swedish studio) and they did a frankly great job I'm going to keep an eye on their next projects; this game is seriously very *different* from most others I've played.
+Sayonara was developed by Simogo (a little Swedish studio) and they did a frankly great job.
+I'm going to keep an eye on their next projects; this game is seriously very *different* from most others I've played.
 Annapurna Interactive published it and I'm not surprised - with recent games like Solar Ash, Donut County, Stray, and Neon White...
 Annapurna has had a lot of great projects.

 I didn't remember to take screenshots during my playthrough.